AlexL-DS/SQL/Competition.md

-# SQL Query for Finding Products Often Ordered with [product X]
+# SQL Query for finding hackers, who succesful solved more than one competitions tasks

 ## Introduction
 This SQL query is designed to find the respective hacker_id and name of hackers who achieved full scores for more than one challenge